RIAEvangelist/js-queue/README.md

 * [GitHub.io site](http://riaevangelist.github.io/js-queue/ "js-queue documentation").
 A prettier version of this site.
 * [NPM Module](https://www.npmjs.org/package/js-queue "js-queue npm module").
 The npm page for the js-queue module.

-This work is licenced via the [DBAD Public Licence](http://www.dbad-license.org/).
+This work is licenced via the MIT Licence.

 ## Exposed methods and values